General information on climate controlUpdated 7/23/2018

 - In warm weather, condensation from the air conditioning may drip under the car.
 This is normal.

-- When the engine requires full power, e.g. for full acceleration, the air conditioning can be temporarily switched off.
+- When the engine requires full power, e.g. for full acceleration or driving uphill with a trailer, the air conditioning can be temporarily switched off.
 There may then be a temporary increase in temperature in the passenger compartment.

 - Remove misting on the insides of the windows primarily by using the defroster function.
 To reduce the risk of misting, keep the windows clean and use window cleaner.